 In this round of weed news, get ready for even more evidence that marijuana is entering the mainstream.
 Ever heard of Johnson & Johnson?
 The name may not ring an immediate bell, but open up your medicine cabinet and I guarantee you’ll probably have at least one of their products at hand.
 The company makes tons of goods that are designed to “advance the health and well-being of people around the world”, according to their credo.
-Now, it seems the company has accepted that cannabis can have truly healing effects, as they have recently begun funding and housing cannabis research.
+Now, the company has begun funding and housing cannabis research.

 Breaking Historical Precedent